camrongiuliani/android-iconify/README.md

 ## About this fork
 This is a fork to keep Iconify alive for [edx-android-app](https://github.com/edx/edx-app-android), there as many modifications from the original code from @JoanZapata that EDX team made.
-I removed all font packages that isn't used and only FontAwesome is avaliable for now, I also updated builds to latest Android libraries.
+I removed all font packages that aren't used and only FontAwesome is available for now, I also updated builds to latest Android libraries.

 ## Install
-If you want to use this in your project, it is avaliable from Jitpack.
+If you want to use this in your project, it is available from Jitpack.
 ```gradle
 allprojects {
     repositories {